EXCLUSIVE-Kimmeridge builds stake in California Resources, in talks for changes

 Much of California Resources' oil and gas comes from older wells which have low but steady production.

-The stock has risen 7.7% so far this year, giving it a market capitalization of $3.5 billion, compared with a 41.4% jump in the S&P energy index .SPNY.
+Prior to Monday, the stock had risen 7.7% so far this year, compared with a 41.4% jump in the S&P energy index .SPNY.

 Earlier this month, the Long Beach-based company announced plans to form a joint venture with Brookfield Renewable BEPC.N, BEP.N focused on developing CCS projects across California.
 Brookfield is putting up $500 million for the venture, with the potential for another $1 billion of capital.